 - Inspect for structural damage.
 If the walls or ceiling seem unstable, immediately evacuate.

 - Inspect the electrical wiring.
-Before turning the power on, check if there’s any damages.
+Before turning the power on, check if there are any damages.
 It’s a better idea to call a specialist for this one.
 If you turn on the power, and there’s a zap, better turn it back off and call an electrician to fix the problem.

 - Inspect for water damage.
 Before turning the water supply on, check for any pipe damage.
 After turning it on, keep inspecting and be sure nothing is leaking.
 If there is damage, turn it back off and call a plumber.